fncbook/fnc/appendix/glossary.md

 (@section-bvp-tpbvp)

 dominant eigenvalue
-: Eigenvalue with the largest modulus (absolute value, in the real case). \
+: Eigenvalue with the largest magnitude (absolute value, in the real case). \
 (@section-krylov-power)

 double precision